chuyangliu/snake/docs/algorithms.md

 <a id="markdown-path-solver" name="path-solver"></a>
 ### Path Solver

-[Path Solver][pathsolver-src] provides methods to find the shortest path and the longest path between the snake's head to other points on the game map.
-This solver does not directly decide the next moving direction of the snake, but help other solvers to decide it.
+[Path Solver][pathsolver-src] provides methods to find the shortest path and the longest path from the snake's head to other points on the game map.
+This solver does not directly decide the next moving direction of the snake, but help other solvers to work it out.

 <a id="markdown-shortest-path" name="shortest-path"></a>
 #### Shortest Path

-Path Solver uses breadth-first search to find the shortest path.
+Path Solver uses [breadth-first search][bfs-wiki] to find the shortest path.
 Intuitively, we expect the path to be as straight as possible so there will be less scattered empty points on the map.
 In the implementation, the trick is that during each iteration, the adjacent point in the last traverse direction will be traversed first.

 <a id="markdown-longest-path" name="longest-path"></a>
 #### Longest Path

-The [longest path problem][longest-path-wiki] in the game map (i.e., a cyclic, undirected and unweighted graph) is NP-hard.
+The [longest path problem][longest-path-wiki] on the game map (i.e., a cyclic, undirected and unweighted graph) is NP-hard.
 Path Solver uses a heuristic algorithm to find suboptimal solutions.

 Suppose we want to find the longest path from point A to point B on a 4*4 game map.
-The algorithm first finds the shortest path between the two points and then extends each pair of points on the path until no extensions can be found:
+The algorithm first finds the shortest path between the two points and then extends each pair of path pieces until no extensions can be found:

 ![][build-longest-img]

 <a id="markdown-greedy-solver" name="greedy-solver"></a>
 ### Greedy Solver

 [Greedy Solver][greedysolver-src] lets the snake eat the food along the shortest path if it thinks it is safe.
 Otherwise, it makes the snake wander around until a safe path can be found.
-The solver depends on [Path Solver](#path-solver) to find the shortest path and the longest path on the game map.
+This solver depends on [Path Solver](#path-solver) to find the shortest path and the longest path on the game map.

 Concretely, to find the snake **S1**'s next moving direction **D**, the solver follows the steps below: